jeffnyman/playwright-hudl/README.md

   <a href="https://stackoverflow.com/questions/tagged/playwright"><img src="https://img.shields.io/badge/stackoverflow-Playwright-e87922.svg?logo=stackoverflow" alt="Playwright - Stack Overflow"></a>
 </p>

+---

+> [!IMPORTANT]
+> This project contains a [DESIGN](DESIGN.md) document that talks about the design of the automation itself.
+There is also a [TESTING](TSETING.md) document that talks more about overall test strategy.

+---

 ## 🟢 Prerequisites

 Make sure you have [Node.js](https://nodejs.org/en).
 The LTS version should be fine.
 You will also need the `npm` package manager, which comes with Node.js.
 A development environment or IDE with TypeScript/JavaScript support will help.
 [Visual Studio Code](https://code.visualstudio.com/) is a good choice.